2026 World Lacrosse Women's Championship

-The 2026 World Lacrosse Women's Championship, the 12th Women's World Championship is the preeminent international women's lacrosse tournament.
-The tournament will be hosted in Japan.
+The 2026 World Lacrosse Women's Championship, the 12th Women's World Championship, is the preeminent international women's lacrosse tournament.
+The tournament was hosted in Tokyo, Japan.

-This will be the second time, Japan will host the tournament with the first being the 1997 Women's Lacrosse World Cup.
+This is the second time, Japan is hosting the tournament with the first being the 1997 Women's Lacrosse World Cup.

 A new format is adopted for this championship with 16 national teams taking part in the main tournament.
-A Division II will also be held with 16 additional teams.
+A Division II was also held in Wrocław, Poland, with 12 additional teams.

+The United States won their fifth consecutive and tenth overall titles, after defeated Canada 16–4 in the final.

 Participating nations

+Qualification

-Continental championships will serve as the qualification path form the 16 participating teams.
+Continental championships served as the qualification path form the 16 participating teams.
 Japan as hosts automatically qualifies.
+Chinese Taipei and the Philippines made their debuts.